qixucen/qixucen.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>
 Hello👋, here is a person who stumbled into the field of AI by accident and still hasn't left.
 He graduated from the School of Artificial Intelligence, Renmin University of China with a bachelor's degree and was fortunate to be guided by Professor [Lin Yankai](https://linyankai.github.io/).

 He belongs to a hackathon team composed of friends and has won substantial prizes in multiple competitions hosted by well-known Chinese internet companies.
-Pursuing returns is the creed of this team!
+The team's creed is to go out like a bounty hunter!

 His research interest includes LLM-based Multi-Agent system and LLM implicit/explicit reasoning.
 It began during his internship at [Kuaishou](https://www.kuaishou.com/), where he experienced the wonderful experience brought by continuous exploration.